laelbec/laelbec/README.md

 ---

 ### 🐍 Python Assignments:
+I have included all of my assignments from my first semester, however, the ones I am most proud of are 4, 5, 8, and 10.
+I am proud of the progress I have made from my first assignment to the last, as my confidence only grew throughout the semester.
 - **Assignment 1 (printing, basic calculations)** [view code](assignment1.py)
   This is my first Python assignment and the first bit of code that I wrote on my own.
 I created two simple ASCII art characters and printed them, as well as a function to     calculate and print the surface area of a cylinder.
 - **Assignment 2 (doctest, global variables, if/elif/else statements, f-string)** [view code](assignment2.py)
   My second Python assignment introduced doctest, global constants, if/elif/else statements, and f-strings.
 I found doctest particularly interesting and useful instead of manually testing each case.
+Functions includ
 - **Assignment 3 (return types, testing edge cases)** [view code](assignment3.py)
   This assignment taught me the difference between returning and printing variables, as well as the importance of testing edge cases.
 I enjoyed learning return types as I could now call previously written functions and make use of them in my other functions, and I quickly learned the importance of testing edge cases while submitting my assignment.
 - **Assignment 4 (for loops)** [view code](assignment4.py)